 Margaret said finding out was a relief.
 “It was proof that I wasn’t making this up, that something really was going on.”

 SMA syndrome is rare, and the diagnosis is often ambiguous.
 “I’ll have to confess I was somewhat surprised because this is a very rare diagnosis.
 However, her symptoms were definitely consistent with the diagnosis,” Kupfer said.

 Next, she met with John Alverdy, MD, vice chairman of surgery, who specializes in a variety of gastrointestinal surgical procedures.
 He told her that she could continue to modify her diet to try to alleviate the symptoms, or have surgery.
 He said surgeons are often reluctant to perform an operation on patients with this problem because they don’t believe the diagnosis.

 “This is not only a difficult diagnosis to make, but when it’s made it’s often disbelieved because it seems so odd that a person’s anatomy would change so drastically with no provocation,” he said.

-Dilg decided to return to Pennsylvania to consult with physicians closer to home.
-But when doctors there suggested more tests, she opted to return to Chicago for the surgery.
-It was a difficult decision to leave her family again, she said, “But I had been living with it for so long.
+Margaret decided to consult with her primary care physicians again.
+But when doctors there suggested more tests, she opted to return to UChicago Medicine for the surgery.
+It was a difficult decision, she said, “But I had been living with it for so long.
 If there was a possibility to fix it, that’s definitely the way I wanted to go.”

 Alverdy performed the surgery laparoscopically through just a few small incisions.
 The procedure bypasses the blockage by creating a connection between the duodenum and the jejunum, a lower portion of the small intestine.

-Now, Dilg feels like a new person, free of the pain and discomfort she had been suffering for so long.
+Now, Margaret feels like a new person, free of the pain and discomfort she had been suffering for so long.